 I have consistently found the best rental car prices on RentalCars.com (international and at home) and use them when I have to rent a car.
 They work with all of the major car companies; check out their prices and see what you think.
 They also offer free reservations and cancellations which I love as my plans often change!

-On my recent Northern California Road Trip I thought about all of the reasons why I love to road trip solo for those of you who are on the fence.
+On my recent Northern California Road Trip I had a lot of time to think!
+I thought about all of the reasons why I love to road trip solo.
+I decided to share them for those of you who are on the fence about solo drives.

 10. You only have to wash the driver side windshield at the gas station.